mzy2240/ESA/docs/rst/snippets/pw_contingency_analysis_2000.rst

     >>> filepath_aux = r"C:\Users\myuser\git\ESA\tests\cases\tx2000\tx2000_contingency_auxfile.aux"
     >>> saw.ProcessAuxFile(filepath_aux)

-Run the powerworld script command for solving all the contingencies that are not set to skip in the loaded auxiliary file.
+Run the powerworld script command to solve all the contingencies that are not set to skip in the loaded auxiliary file.

 .. code:: python

     >>> cmd_solve = 'CTGSolveAll({},{})'.format('NO','YES')
     >>> saw.RunScriptCommand(cmd_solve)

-Use ESA to get the necessary results using the parameters list.
+Use ESA to obtain the CA result

 .. code:: python

-    >>> result = saw.GetParametersMultipleElement('Contingency',['CTGLabel', 'CTGSolved', 'CTGProc', 'CTGCustMonViol', 'CTGViol'])
+    >>> result = saw.GetParametersMultipleElement('Contingency', ['CTGLabel', 'CTGSolved', 'CTGProc', 'CTGCustMonViol', 'CTGViol'])
 The result is stored as a dataframe.
-So the test system (TX2000) is not N-1 secured.
-There are 156 violations.